- A Well-Laid Plan

 I had positively cleaned up at my graduation open house, and now I had more than enough money to fund my gap year.
-Over the course of the summer, I bought a really nice bicycle, a DSLR camera, a giant hiking backpack, camping equipment, and a $25 membership to WWOOF, or Willing Workers on Organic Farms.
+Over the course of the summer, I bought a bicycle, a giant hiking backpack, camping equipment, and a $25 membership to WWOOF, or Willing Workers on Organic Farms.

 I poured over the catalog WWOOF sent me of farms around the country that needed volunteers.
 Each listing sounded more romantic than the one before: feeding chickens, harvesting crops, working at Farmer's Markets.
 Fruit trees and greenhouses.
 Goats.
 Composting.
 Sustainability.
 Living off the fat of the land.

 I pictured myself confidently grasping a warm teet and milking it, like I had read about in Little House on the Prairie, or tossing handfuls of corn from my apron to the chickens like in Disney's Cinderella.

 My mom, an actual former farm kid from rural North Dakota, rolled her eyes.

 "All this from a girl who never wants to hoe the garden in the summer."